dgroomes/c-playground/README.md

 See the README in [simple/](simple/).

+### `cmake-with-external-library/`

+An example C project that uses CMake and consumes an external library.

+See the README in [cmake-with-external-library/](cmake-with-external-library/).

 ## Wish List

 General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] Create a subproject that uses a Makefile to build the project.
+* [x] DONE Create a subproject that uses a Makefile to build the project.
 I only ever wanted to execute `clang` commands directly in my start project (`simple/`) but now I want to do it the faster way.
+I think I'm going to use CMake and consume the popular [CRoaring](https://github.com/RoaringBitmap/CRoaring) bitmap library.